iprakritip/js_drum_kit/README.md

  ## Extra Functionality

- An extra functionality of playing the drumkit by cicking on the keys on screen has been added to the initial project by Wes Bos
+ An extra functionality of playing the drumkit by clicking on the keys on screen has been added to the initial project by Wes Bos

  ## Run